gtod/postgres-json/README.md

-It was inspired by the excellent [cl-rethinkdb](https://github.com/orthecreedence/cl-rethinkdb) interface to [RethinkDB](http://rethinkdb.com/) but uses a traditional blocking I/O interface over Postmodern.
+It was inspired by the excellent [cl-rethinkdb](https://github.com/orthecreedence/cl-rethinkdb) interface to [RethinkDB](http://rethinkdb.com/) but uses a traditional blocking I/O interface via Postmodern.

 ## Built on